 The study found overall greater benefits of vitamin nutrient intake from natural food sources instead of supplements.
 Adequate intake of Vitamin K and Magnesium from foods were associated with lower risk of death.
 Excessive Calcium intake from supplements, of greater than 1000 mg/day, was associated with a higher risk of death from cancer.
 Use of Vitamin D supplements in individuals who did not have signs of Vitamin D deficiency was associated with increased risk of death from cancer.

-There are multiple other clinical studies that have evaluated the association of use of specific vitamin supplements and risk of cancer.
-We will summarize this information for specific vitamins including their natural food sources, and scientific and clinical evidence for their benefits and risks with cancer.
+There are multiple other clinical studies that have evaluated the association of use of specific vitamins or multivitamin supplements and risk of cancer.
+We will summarize this information for specific vitamins or multivitamins including their natural food sources, and scientific and clinical evidence for their benefits and risks with cancer.